wp-plugins/namaste-lms/readme.txt

 - Added [namaste-next-lesson] shortcode to display a link to the next lesson in a course (please see the Help page inside Namaste menu)
 - Similarly, added [namaste-prev-lesson] to show the previous lesson link
 - Improved course cleanup - now homework solutions are deleted on cleanup.
 If you use watu / watupro exams you can select to cleanup them as well (from the Namaste Settings page)
+- User can be enrolled in course using username as well
+- Fixed small issue with role restriction on enrolling

 = Version 1.2 =
 - Avoids duplicate completion on lessons and courses